Adriel007/fardo-sec/README.md

 ./fardo-sec.sh
 ```

-1. This script requires `git` to be installed.
+1. This script requires the pkg `git` to be installed.

 2. Additionally, the script requires the installation of the `figlet` package.
 This package is also installed automatically if not already present.